tauri-apps/window-vibrancy/README.md

 # tauri-plugin-vibrancy
 Add vibrancy/blur/acrylic to your tauri window.

-## Note:
+## Note
-This plugin is an experiment to gather enough feedback that will help me decide how and whether this will be directly included in Tao/Tauri directly or kept as a plugin.
+This plugin is an experiment to gather enough feedback that will help me decide how and whether this will be directly included in Tao/Tauri or kept as a plugin.

 ## Installation
 Add it as a dependency in `src-tauri/Cargo.toml`.